devloop01/sonner-svelte/README.md

 > An opinionated toast notification library for Svelte.

-`svelte-sonner` is a svelte port of Emil Kowalski's react library `sonner`
+`sonner-svelte` is a svelte port of Emil Kowalski's react library `sonner`

 ## Installation